Non Sequitur by Wiley Miller for November 23, 2023

 33. Solicore

-Solitha Premium Member 6 months ago
+Solitha Premium Member about 1 year ago

 Technically, this sign would be noting a service charge.
 The IRS generally outlines tips as being non-compulsory, and the amount (including zero) up to the consumer.